-Rolling Plains Development Honeoye Falls, Monroe County Site No. 828138 February 2020
+Rolling Plains Development Honeoye Falls, Monroe County Site No. 828138 June 2020

-SECTION 1: SUMMARY AND PURPOSE OF THE PROPOSED PLAN
+SECTION 1: SUMMARY AND PURPOSE

-The New York State Department of Environmental Conservation (the Department), in consultation with the New York State Department of Health (NYSDOH), is proposing a remedy for the above referenced site.
-The disposal of hazardous wastes at the site resulted in threats to public health and the environment that were addressed by actions known as interim remedial measures (IRMs), which were undertaken at the site.
-An IRM is conducted at a site when a source of contamination or exposure pathway can be effectively addressed before completion of the remedial investigation (RI) or feasibility study (FS).
-The IRMs undertaken at this site are discussed in Section 6.2.
+The New York State Department of Environmental Conservation (the Department), in consultation with the New York State Department of Health (NYSDOH), has selected a remedy for the above referenced site.
+The disposal of hazardous wastes at the site has resulted in threats to public health and the environment that would be addressed by the remedy.
+The disposal or release of hazardous wastes at this site, as more fully described in this document, has contaminated various environmental media.
+Contaminants include hazardous waste and/or petroleum.